 You can donate to Virginia 4-H in a variety of ways, including current gifts such as cash, property, corporate matching, and securities or planned gifts such as life insurance, will/bequests, memorials, and charitable trusts/annuities.
 Many large gifts require careful planning.
 The Virginia 4-H Foundation welcomes the opportunity to work with you as you plan your support of 4-H.

-- Farm Credit Associations and Regions Bank Scholarship Fund
+- Farm Credit Regions Bank Scholarship Fund

 - Master Gardener Scholarships